AxeWP/wp-graphql-gravity-forms/LEARNINGS.md

 # Learnings: WPGraphQL Gravity Forms Implementation

+## Donation Field Exclusion Verification (2026-01-23)

+**Issue**: Donation field was listed as open in PRD.md but documented as intentionally excluded.

+**Investigation**: Confirmed that 'donation' is properly included in the get_ignored_gf_field_types() array in Utils.php, preventing it from being registered in the GraphQL schema.

+**Root Cause**: Donation field was deprecated in Gravity Forms, and correctly excluded from WPGraphQL support to avoid supporting deprecated functionality.

+**Resolution**: Updated PRD.md and IMPLEMENTATION_PLAN.md to mark Donation field as [x] (complete/excluded).
+No GraphQL DonationField type exists in the schema.

+**Impact**: Ensures deprecated fields remain unsupported, maintaining alignment with Gravity Forms best practices.
+No tests needed as the field is intentionally excluded.

 ## Password Field Implementation (2026-01-23)

 **Issue**: Password field was marked as "CANNOT IMPLEMENT" due to GF 2.9 test environment incompatibility.